Posted on Leave a comment

 Dear Worried Mom,

 First, regarding weight.
-You say that your child was on the chubby side as a child.
+You say that your child was on the chubby side.
 It’s hard to live in a larger body in our society.
 I would imagine that she was criticized for her weight.
 This might have led her to start dieting and controlling her weight, which might have seemed like a good thing at the time.
 But actually, this worked against her.
 Dieting is a risk factor for both weight gain and eating disorders.

 So, really think about how your daughter eats in light of this common bias.
 Is she really eating “too much” or are you assuming she eats too much because her body is large?
 Are you sure you are seeing a “binge,” or just your grown daughter in a larger body eating food?

 So we want to unpack your assumptions before jumping to the conclusion that she has binge eating disorder.
 At the same time, if she does have an eating disorder, then your support can help her find healing.
-If your daughter has binge eating disorder, then she is most likely experiencing some or all of these symptoms:
+Here are the symptoms of binge eating disorder:

 • Feeling a sense of being out of control while eating substantial quantities of food